-The Denison employee culture survey has 50 questions and covers four many areas: Adaptability, Mission, Involvement and Consistency.
-Outputs are presented as a wheel showing relative cultural strengths and weaknesses.Summary by The World of Work Project
+The Denison Organizational Culture Survey has 50 questions and covers four many areas: Adaptability, Mission, Involvement and Consistency.
+Outputs are presented as a wheel showing relative cultural strengths and weaknesses.

-Denison Organizational Culture Survey
+The Denison Organizational Culture Survey

 The World of Work Project View

 Overall its four high level areas of focus appear reasonable, as do the dimensions of internal and external focus and flexibility and stability.
 We think, however, that the version of the model that we’ve seen is somewhat limited in what it covers.
-Additional areas such as hierarchical power, fear, trust, wellbeing and mental health, change readiness and recognition may all shed further light on an organization, though of course they may be covered further in this framework in ways that we’ve not seen.
+Additional areas such as hierarchical power, fear, trust, wellbeing and mental health, change readiness and recognition may all shed further light on an organization.Of course they may be covered further in this framework in ways that we’ve not seen.